skrey/yellow-extensions/source/help/en/troubleshooting.md

 Datenstrom Yellow requires rewrite support!
 ```

-Configure the web server, see configuration files below.
-You either need a configuration file for your web server or you use the built-in web server on your computer.
+Configure the web server, see [Apache configuration](#problems-with-apache) and [Nginx configuration](#problems-with-nginx).
+You either need a configuration for your web server or you use the built-in web server on your computer.
 The built-in web server is handy for developers.
 As soon as the web server forwards HTTP requests to the `yellow.php`, the problem should be resolved.

 ```
 Datenstrom Yellow requires PHP extension!